mikerst/mikethomas.design/src/work/insight-gathering-qualitative-research.md

 ## My role

-With the support and experience of TotallyMoney's UX lead, I worked to plan, conduct and analyse a short research study that aimed to help TotallyMoney better understand what customers thought of product alert emails being sent out on a regular basis.
+With the support and experience of TotallyMoney&rsquo;s UX lead, I worked to plan, conduct and analyse a short research study that aimed to help TotallyMoney better understand what customers thought of product alert emails being sent out on a regular basis.

 ## Objectives